 At the age of thirty-six, mother of three, Noreen, contemplated suicide during a time of deep disappointment in her life, only to be shown through a remarkable happening what this act would mean for her and her loved ones – changing her forever.
 Welcome, Noreen!

-I fell pregnant to John when we were dating.
+I fell pregnant with John when we were dating.
 I was twenty-one years old and naïve.
 Our son Andrew was born when I was twenty-two.
 My family GP was genuinely sorry to have to confirm my pregnancy.
 He said I was a nice girl and didn’t deserve the bad news.

 It was the 1960s and I was in disgrace.
 I arrived home to my dad, a policeman, pacing the driveway.
 My parents were aware of my morning sickness, so my impurity was no secret.
 I just burst into tears and he knew I was pregnant.